schnidrig/openhab2-rollershutters/Readme.md

 ### Items

-A set of Items that have to exist and are used by the rollershutter script.
+A set of Openhab2-items that have to exist and are used by the rollershutter script (they are defined in your `<config_dir>/items/*.items` files.)

     items:
       azimuth: astro_sun_azimuth